 According to the Mayo Clinic, infants and children, older adults, people with chronic illnesses, and people who work or exercise outside are at greater risk of dehydration and should take extra caution to make sure they are getting enough fluids each day.

 As we head into the winter months, it’s easy to think we are safe from dehydration since sweating in the sun is no longer a source of concern for us.
 Don’t let this stop you from being conscious about your water intake!
-It is especially important to be aware of your water consumption when you are working out.
+It is especially important to be aware of your hydration levels when you are working out.
 Sweating empties your body of some of its water, so it’s vital that you drink more when you are exercising.
 The more vigorous the workout, the more you should drink as well.

 Here are some tips for reaching your water quota each day: